 Clearly, though capital campaigns have fared well, operating budgets are less stable.
 Since 2007, the Madison Repertory Theatre dissolved and Children's Theatre of Madison (CTM) pulled in its belt substantially.
 Madison Ballet crafted a leaner program to survive financial woes.
 The Wisconsin Chamber Orchestra navigated a strike by its musicians.
-Beginning in 2011, the Overture Center must raise \$2 million dollars annually to support its operations, a huge increase in obligation in a difficult philanthropic climate.
+Beginning in 2012, the Overture Center needed to raise \$2.5 million dollars annually to support its operations, a huge increase in obligation in a difficult philanthropic climate.
 Still, somehow a handful of new organizations have raised up on tentative feet.

-III.D.7.c.
+III.D.7.C.
 LOCAL PRIVATE DOLLARS